Karen's Issues

 In addition, we need to move our schools toward sustainability through use of green energy sources, and school-wide commitment to sustainable practices such as recycling, composting, and other energy conservation measures that are incorporated into everyday school life and learning.
 Students should learn about climate change and the importance of sustainable living at increasing levels of complexity as they move through school and the district should develop a CTE program in green technology that gives students the opportunity to explore up and coming careers.

-Throughout CPS, students regularly complain about the food.
-The food might be nutritious, but if students won’t eat it because it doesn’t taste good, that doesn’t matter.
-All too often students are consuming hot chips and soda, which do not make them ready to learn!
-Students need more opportunities to give input into what foods are served and food service providers need support to provide sufficient variety to appeal to all students.
-In addition, more education about nutrition and how proper nutrition impacts one’s day to day life coupled with opportunities for gardening and cooking will help students invest more in making healthy food choices and give them skills that will follow them into adulthood.
+The current food might be nutritious, but that doesn’t matter if the students won’t eat it.
+Students are turning to hot chips and soda which don’t support their learning.
+They need more opportunities to give input into what foods they’re served, and food service providers need support to provide sufficient variety to appeal to all students.
+Combining those changes with more education about nutrition and its impacts on one’s day to day life and opportunities for gardening and cooking will help students invest more in making healthy food choices.
+Plus, they’ll develop skills that will follow them into adulthood.